khartinger/mqtt4home/m4h08_RasPiCppDemos_e.md

 * Software: Possibly [WinSCP](https://winscp.net/eng/docs/lang:de) for data transfer from the PC/laptop to the RasPi

 ## Overview
-On GitHub in the directory [mqtt4home/source_RasPi](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi) some C++ examples are available for the following tasks:
+There are some C++ examples available on GitHub in the directory [mqtt4home/source_RasPi](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi) for the following tasks:
-* Sending the current broker time when a certain message has been received (`m4hBrokertime`).
+* [`m4hBrokertime`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hBrokertime): Sending the current broker time when a given message has been received.
-* logging all MQTT messages to files (`m4hLogM`)
+* `m4hLogM`: logging all MQTT messages to files
-* logging of all MQTT messages to files and additional saving of the last message to a separate file (for faster processing) (`m4hLog2`)
+* `m4hLog2`: logging of all MQTT messages in files and additional saving of the last message in a separate file (for faster processing)
-* `m4hSubPub`: After receiving a message, a specified time is waited and then a reply message is sent.
+* [`m4hSubPub`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hSubPub): After receiving a message it waits for a specified time and then sends a reply message.
-* Send and receive SMS with MQTT messages (`m4hSms`)
+* `m4hSms`: Send and receive SMS with MQTT messages
-* Template for creating own applications (`m4hXxx`)
+* [`m4hXxx`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hXxx): Template to create own applications

 ## Example: Creating a utility program
 The procedure to create a program will be shown with the example `m4hBrokertime`.
 The work can be done directly on the RasPi or via `putty`.